Hey crew. Mac here. Everyone got their calendars out? Good. Here are some upcoming Mascot Wedding live events!

 “Codes” by Jason Lowenstein, off the album At Sixes and Sevens

-“East of Hercules” by Ume, off the Sunshower EP
+“East of Hercules” by Ume, off the Sunshower

 “Everyone’s Born to Die” by ELO, off the album “ELO 2”

 Closer: “Over It” by Dinosaur Jr., off the album Farm

 Mascot Wedding has a facebook group riiiiiiiiiiight here.
 After two days of existence it had more members than our myspace page

 which has been up for about a year.
 We mentioned the facebook gorup on the radio and since then, our myspace membership has now crawled ahead of the facebook numbers.
 That’s not supposed to happen because how dead is myspace right?
 Oh man, so dead.
 Myspace is so dead.
 Oh man it’s dead.

 Anyway, join one or the other please.
 Either take a stab at newscorp or continue my confusion.
 Either way.

 Tomorrow the Mascot Wedding show with David and Mac returns to the airwaves as demanded by natural law.
 One thing we won’t be talking about it this.
 Go ahead watch it.
 It’s the infomercial for the “Gathering of Juggalos”.
 The four-day (really? four fucking days?)
 Woodstock for fans of the Insane Clown Posse, aka human garbage, scum, life trash, etc. It’s truly awfulsome.
 I was going to talk about it, in length, on the show.
 I had my notes all ready because there’s so much to rip apart.